Khu-nCino/scratchboard-tray/README.md

 ## Prerelease Disclaimer

 This Project is in prerelease and bugs should be expected.
 However if you'd like to give it a try and provide feedback you're more than welcome!

 ## Motivation

-* It's usually quicker to open an org with a gui than it is to type in a sfdx command in the terminal.
+* Often it's quicker to open an org through a tray based app than it is to type the command into your terminal.
-* Orgs can expire unexpectedly and this app is meant to remind you when that will happen.
+* It's easy to forget that an orgs expiration is approaching, this app is meant to remind you how much time is left on an org.

 ## Features

 * Tray Based
-  - Lives in your computer tray for quick access from anywhere.
+  - Lives in your computer tray for quick access.
+* SFDX Actions
-* Open Orgs
+  - Open Orgs
-* See days until expiration
-* Set Aliases
+  - Set Aliases
-* Copy Org Urls
+  - Copy Frontdoor
-* Delete Orgs
+  - Delete Orgs
+* See days until org expiration.
 * Dark/Light mode
 * OS Support
   - Macos